FAFSA Form Updates

 I and/or my parents or spouse amended our taxes.
 Will my Federal Tax Information (FTI) be transferred, or do I have to provide a 1040X later to the school?

-Beginning in 2024-25, when the student, spouse, parent, and/or stepparent provides consent, the IRS's Federal Tax Information (FTI) will include the information from an amended tax return.
+When the student, spouse, parent, and/or stepparent provides consent, the IRS's Federal Tax Information (FTI) will include the information from an amended tax return.

-Can I self-report my income on FAFSA?
+Can I self-report my income on FAFSA form?

-After you provide consent on the FAFSA, if the IRS cannot transfer your Federal Tax Information (FTI) to your FAFSA application, the application will allow you to self-report it.
+After you provide consent on the FAFSA form, if the IRS cannot transfer your Federal Tax Information (FTI) to your FAFSA application, the application will allow you to self-report it.
 Self-reporting one's tax information on the FAFSA does not override the requirement for each required contributor to provide consent on the FAFSA form.
 So, they need to provide consent, and their tax information must be reported, either directly from the IRS or self-reported manually on the FAFSA form.

 If a parent of a dependent student or an independent student is a non-filer and has zero wages, do they have to provide consent?